An Independent Feasibility Study of OldPain2Go®

 About OldPain2Go® & the current Science of Pain

-Sponsored: only by Individual client sessions
+Sponsored: only by Individual client sessions and the teaching of OldPain2Go®

 "All pain is real and all pain is a calculation in the brain to assess what level of pain is needed to protect you.
 Pain works by annoying you until you take appropriate action towards safety.
 When there is no action you can take, then the pain is no longer a message protecting you.
-To have the brain cease sending out old pain messages it simply requires a new understanding of the current situation and a reassessment of whether continuing that old pain message is helpful or harmful and what level of pain (if any) is best for survival and a good quality of life.
+If we require that the brain cease sending out old pain messages it simply requires a new understanding of the current situation and a reassessment of whether continuing that old pain message is helpful or harmful, and what level of pain (if any) is best for survival and a good quality of life.
 There is no need for a long "cure" that will be hard work for the client.
 A "cure" isn't needed, just a reassessment of safety.
 Your brain will always do what is best for you based on all it knows, sometimes it just needs convincing that pain isn't the best option."

 Steven Blake 2022